-HMP Addiewell is a learning prison, where residents can address their offending behaviour and the circumstances which led to their imprisonment through Purposeful Activity.
+HMP Addiewell is a learning prison, where prisoners can address their offending behaviour and the circumstances which led to their imprisonment through Purposeful Activity.
 Undertaking purposeful activities of an educational, counselling, work or other nature and family contact whilst in prison is a fundamental element of the rehabilitation process.

 - Learning and Skills